jannes/epubparse/epubparse-rs/README.md

 # Epubparse-rs

+WORK IN PROGRESS: absolutely not usable at the current moment

 This library aims to convert Epub files into text-only Book structures that can be used to do analysis of the contained text.